Electronics and machinery controls

 The course is designed to introduce the student to basic electronics with the goal of designing circuits to control model industrial machinery.

-We are using the Electronics Learning Lab from Radio shack as the basis for the course.
-Each student must purchase his own copy of the learning lab.
-Also, included in the cost of the course is one Relay that will allow the student to attach a motor to the learning lab.
-Some of the topics covered in the learning lab are: relays, potentiometers, photo resistors, diodes, LEDs, transistors, Ohms law, op amps, voltage regulators, comparators, timers, transistor logic, digital logic, flip-flops, counters and many more...
+We are using the Basic breadboarding Kit and CMOS ICS as the basis for the course.
+Each student must purchase his own copy Later we will go on to the use of Microcontrollers Also, included in the cost of the course is a few smaller electronic parts that will allow the student to attach a motor to the breadboard.
+Some of the topics covered are: relays, potentiometers, photo resistors, diodes, LEDs, transistors, Ohms law, op amps, voltage regulators, comparators, timers, transistor logic, digital logic, flip-flops, counters and many more...

 Solving mathematic equations is necessary for this course, so students must have completed Algebra 1/2 to enroll.
-PLEASE NOTE: Students are to complete all projects in the first workbook of the electronics lab before entering the tutorial.
+PLEASE NOTE: Students are to complete some projects on their own before entering the tutorial.
 We will move through the second book in the first four weeks of the first semester, so it would be prudent to work through as much of it as possible before the semester starts.
 This first workbook covers basic electronics and is easily worked through independently.
 Once the tutorial starts, I would like the course to focus on the building of machines, not basic electronics.
 When going through the workbook, it is very important to read all of the lessons and do all the experiments.
 Once students come to class, I will be quizing them on their ability to build the circuits and their understanding of how they work.
 Students will be assigned a grade at the end of the semester on the basis of their performance on these weekly quizs and their homework.

 I am hoping that this course will leave the student with the desire to continue building circuits and models to control with them.
 I recommend Fischer Technik as the best building system for our models.
 During class times, the students will be using my own collection of Fischer for building their in-class models.
 Due to the lab nature of this course, it is not available to online students, however, with some personal initiative, most students outside of the Escondido area should be able to understand how to build many applications just through the learning lab.
 Please see below for detailed pictures and a video of the Fischer Technik packing machine shown at the top of this page.